autonomys/subspace-docs/docs/farming-&-staking/wallets/foxwallet.md

 :::note
 FoxWallet is a 3rd party multi-chain wallet created by the [FoxWallet Team](https://foxwallet.com/).
-*Although FoxWallet has a web app, it does not yet support Autonomys.
+*Although FoxWallet has a browser extension, it does not yet support Autonomys.
+This guide deals with the mobile app only.*
 :::

 ## Installation of Wallet